aa-sikkkk/WebScrape/README.md

   - Context-aware information extraction

 ### Data Management
-- Multiple storage formats:
-  - JSON for structured data storage
-  - CSV for spreadsheet compatibility
-  - Excel for advanced data analysis
-- Data visualization capabilities
+- Structured data storage in JSON format only (CSV/Excel export removed for simplicity and reliability)
+- All scraped data is stored in a single `scraped_data.json` file
+- Each website's data is stored under a unique alias key inside the JSON file
 - Caching system for improved performance
 - Unique alias system for data organization